© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Mary's Church, West Hythe is a scheduled monument protected by Historic England under reference 1005498.
 View the official record →

-St Mary's Church, West Hythe is a medieval parish church located in Kent, England.
+St Mary's Church, West Hythe is a parish church located in Kent with origins in the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005498.

 St Mary's Church, West Hythe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005498.